MoeSalah1999/Flask-rest-api-blog/README.md

 This is a simple flask blog to demonstrate different blogging features such as creating a user account, uploading a profile picture, updating user information and resetting password via email link.

 As well as other features like creating, updating, and deleting posts with user permissions.
+It has a basic error handling structure for 403, 404, and 500 errors

 Run application using the run.py file.